anoushka2000/simple-flow-matching/README.md

 ## Reference Paper

-The algorithms implemented here and notation used follows:
+The algorithms implemented and notation used in the notes and code follows:
 <details>
 <summary>
 Yaron Lipman, Ricky T. Q. Chen, Heli Ben-Hamu, Maximilian Nickel, Matt Le.
 Flow Matching for Generative Modeling, 2023.